 #10 The Magdalene Sisters: (2002) Rated R. Based on some true stories from over 10,000 young women who were imprisoned and exploited in Catholic workhouses, Magdalene Asylums, between 1922 and 1996.
 These women were sent to these Magdalene Asylums when deemed “fallen” by their families or guilty of other minor offenses via the state or churches such as being a child of an unmarried mother or not paying for a train ticket.
 Trailer DVD

-#11 Two successful Independent Irish fimls: The Wind That Shakes the Barley, (2006) Trailer I haven’t seen this film so I can’t give much input except for a quoted description “backdrop of the Irish War of Independence, two brothers fight a guerrilla war against British forces.”
-However, I have seen The Guard, (2011), Rated R, Two cops, one an unorthodox Irish policeman and one an uptight FBI agent try to stop an international drug-smuggling gang.
+The Guard, (2011), Rated R, I have seen this movie.
+Two cops, one an unorthodox Irish policeman and one an uptight FBI agent try to stop an international drug-smuggling gang.
 I didn’t list this separately as it doesn’t really teach you much about Ireland but it’s a movie that gave me some belly laughs and is a popular Irish film in Ireland.
 Trailer DVD

 #13 The Young Offenders: (2016) I haven’t seen this film yet.
 It’s a new release but looks funny.
 And it is based on the true story of Ireland’s biggest cocaine seizure in 2007.
 A drug-trafficking boat capsizes off the coast of West Cork along with 61 bales of cocaine.
 Word spreads that a few bales of cocaine are missing.
 This movie shows two Irish boys stealing bikes and trekking off to find the missing bales.
 Watch Film.